hlepp/pardontheinterruption/README.md

 # Pardon the Interruption

-Author: Haley Lepp, University of Washington Computational Linguistics
+Author: Haley Lepp and Gina-Anne Levow, University of Washington Computational Linguistics

 ## Description: